 Waterville Residential Care Center is the sole option we identified in Waterville, New York.
 We gave this nursing home an overall grade of D. A grade of this caliber generally indicates a few concerning datapoints.
 This isn't the worse nursing home we found, however, we'd still struggle to recommend it.
-If you aren't deterred by this nursing home's profile, feel free to continue reading to learn more about its category grades.
-Inspection grades are discussed in the next paragraph.
+Despite all this, one of the few highlights of this nursing home's profile is its strong inspection grade.
+You can continue reading to learn more about inspections and other category scores

 Waterville Residential Care Center